tunggsten/Yeentooth-Engine/README.md

 ![Yeentooth Logo](./readmephotos/logo.png)

+# This readme is outdated.
+Check back later once I've fixed it! :)
 # Yeentooth Engine - A simple 3D game engine made for my A-Level Computer Science coursework.

 ### This is a simple game engine made with Python, Tkinter and Pygame.
 This is meant for demonstration rather than actual use (since I'm sure most people don't want their game to run sequentially on one cpu core), but if I make it faster in the future then maybe I'll use it for something.